 At his request, Mr. Graham has not received a raise in his annual salary nor has he received an annual bonus since 1991.
-He stopped accepting grants of Restricted Stock in the Company in 2004 and requested that he receive no payment for his performance units beginning with the 2007-2010 award cycle.
+He stopped accepting grants of restricted stock in the Company in 2004 and requested that he receive no payment for his performance units beginning with the 2007-2010 award cycle.
 All compensation for Ms. McDaniel is determined solely by the Chief Executive Officer and the Committee.
-The Chief Executive Officer and the Committee use the same performance-based criteria to set Ms. McDaniel's compensation as they do for all other named executive officers and other senior staff.
+The Chief Executive Officer and the Committee use the same performance-based criteria to set Ms. McDaniel's compensation as they do for all other named executive officers and other senior staff (other than Mr. Graham).
 Ms. McDaniel is asked to leave the Committee meetings when her performance is discussed.